 Robert Krikorian is on the faculty of the Department of Psychiatry & Behavioral Neuroscience at the University of Cincinnati Academic Health Center.
-His research concerns the influence of nutrition on health and aging and, in particular, nutritional interventions to reduce risk for Alzheimer’s disease and other types of dementia.
+His research concerns the influence of nutrition on health and aging and, in particular, nutritional interventions to reduce the risk for Alzheimer’s disease and other types of dementia.

-Did You Know
+Did You Know?

 - On average, vegetables contain just 6% carbohydrate and 40% fiber by weight.

-- Kale, collard greens, and mustard greens are among the most nutritious foods.
+- Kale, collard greens and mustard greens are among the most nutritious foods.

 - A relatively high-fat lower-carbohydrate diet has several health benefits.